ATTENTION: College closed Wednesday due to severe weather. More

 Veterans' benefits will pay for remedial classes as long as they are required to obtain a degree.
 Students determine which remedial classes they must take according to their scores on the COMPASS placement test.
 The VA considers all Columbus State’s DEVXXX classes and ENGL 100 as remedial.

-To avoid a delay, suspension, or overpayment of your VA benefits, students must report all changes to the College VA Office:
+To avoid a delay, suspension, or overpayment of your VA benefits, students must report all changes to the College G.I.
+Bill Office:

 - Address changes